hothouseturtles hothouseturtlesheader

 WATER FILTRATION

 Frequent water changes can be avoided with the use of a quality power filter but regular cleaning will still need to be maintained.
 The biggest cause of death with pet Turtles is ammonia poisoning.
+Snake-neck Turtles and Australian Painted Turtles are the most susceptible species to ammonia poisoning!
 Your tank water can look clean but the ammonia levels due to their urine can be off the scale and Turtles once poisoned can die within hours.

 Click here for Pond Ideas for New Zealand Conditions